-The Artist Who Painted a Blue Horse by Eric Carle; illus. by the author Preschool Philomel 32 pp. 10/11 978-0-399-25713-1 $17.99 In its simplest interpretation, Carle’s book is about an artist—perhaps a child, perhaps an adult—who paints animals the “wrong” color.
-There is the titular blue horse, a red alligator, green lion, and even a […]
+The Artist Who Painted a Blue Horse by Eric Carle; illus. by the author Preschool Philomel 32 pp. 10/11 978-0-399-25713-1 $17.99 In its simplest interpretation, Carle’s book is about an artist — perhaps a child, perhaps an adult — who paints animals the “wrong” color.
+There is the titular blue horse, a red alligator, green […]

-If you’re looking for a great holiday app download to keep kids or adults occupied and happy this holiday season, look no further.
+If you’re looking for a great holiday app download to keep kids (or adults) occupied and happy this holiday season, look no further.
 The now-classic animated holiday TV special (1965) A Charlie Brown Christmas is available in a new format.
-Loud Crow Interactive has released a delightful iPad app of the story of Charlie Brown’s […]
+Loud Crow Interactive has released a delightful iPad app (November 2011) of the story of […]

 I still recall fondly the female protagonists of teen “chick lit” and coming-of-age stories I read in high school.
 On a given day I might feel as tormented by love and teenage awkwardness as Mia Thermopolis (Meg Cabot’s The Princess Diaries) or lonely and isolated like Melinda Sordino (Laurie Halse Anderson’s Speak).
 These were gals […]